Diagnosis of Systemic Lupus Erythematosus

 Changes in the blood and kidney may be discovered through:

 SLE can cause a variety of changes in the blood that can be different from person to person.
 Some factors that will be looked for include:

 - Presence of antinuclear antibodies (ANA)—Specific antibodies that attack the contents of your body's cells.
 These antibodies are believed to be associated with SLE and nearly all people with SLE will test positive.

-- CBC—Measure of all the blood cells.
+- Abnormalities on CBC—Measure of all the blood cells.

 - Screen for substances normally filtered out through the kidneys, which shows changes to kidney function

 Presence of proteins, blood, or other substances in the urine may indicate changes in kidney function.

 Guidelines for referral and management of systemic lupus erythematosus in adults.
 American College of Rheumatology Ad Hoc Committee on Systemic Lupus Erythematosus Guidelines.